 In the Hampshire countryside you might not expect to stumble across towering walls of flint with tile coursing but these are the visible remains of the Roman town of Calleva.
-The town, near Silchester, was abandoned after the Roman period and the site was never developed.
+The Roman town, near Silchester, was abandoned after the Roman period and the site was never developed.
 The majority of objects in the Silchester Collection at Reading Museum came from excavations directed by the Revd James G. Joyce from 1864 to 1878 and by the Society of Antiquaries from 1890 to 1909, and are now displayed in the Silchester Gallery, Silchester Annexe and the Atrium.

 The Society uncovered the whole area within the town wall, about 40 hectares, revealing a regular street grid and building foundations.
 Therefore the excavations illustrate all aspects of town life – personal, social, religious, commercial and official.
 The range and variety of items bring the people of the past to life and provide opportunities for new research.
 It is the most important collection from a Roman town in Britain and is consulted widely by scholars from Britain and aboard.

 Revd Joyce meticulously recorded his work in a three-volume Journal, which is now in the Collection.